 Bloomreach Engagement allows marketers to very easily create reports and segmentations whereas many average CDPs just allow access to a pre-built set of reports.
 Many other CDPs also require heavy involvement with IT teams for basic everyday functions.
 Bloomreach Engagement is easily accessible and navigable for marketers and their everyday tasks.

 And maybe most importantly, real-time activation actually means real-time with Bloomreach Engagement.
-Since the CDXP is an all-in-one solution, there’s no waiting for outside platforms to update or process data.
+Since it is an all-in-one solution, there’s no waiting for outside platforms to update or process data.
 Campaigns are processed within milliseconds of completion and communication throughputs could not be faster.
 Real-time consent management is also a huge advantage in our new privacy-centric world.

 Easily Process Complex Use Cases

 If your company traditionally works with complex automated flows or desires to begin doing so to better serve your customer base, Bloomreach Engagement is the perfect platform to facilitate this.